Removing Spurious Concepts from Neural Network Representations via Joint Subspace Estimation: Details on the Testing Procedure of JSE

 This naturally leads to the question how one should determine $\Delta$.
 We provide a simple heuristic.
 First, we optimize \Eqref{eq:estimation} and obtain a first pair of spurious and main-task vectors, $\vhatsp, \vhatmt$.
 We compare the difference between these two orthogonal vectors through measuring the following:

 We measure the weighted average of this term, defined $ \bar{d}^*_{w, \mathrm{sp}, \mathrm{mt}}$, for the validation set.
 This gives an indication if one set of labels is harder to predict than the other, and its value can be used to set $\Delta$.

-In order to demonstrate the usefulness of $\Delta$ and the heuristic, consider the Toy dataset, outlined Section~\ref{sec:toy}.
+In order to demonstrate the usefulness of $\Delta$ and the heuristic, consider the Toy dataset, outlined Section~\ref{sec:datasets}.
 In the original set-up, both sets of labels were equally hard to predict, since $\gamma_{\mathrm{sp}} = \gamma_{\mathrm{mt}}= 3$ for both.
 We change that for this section, and set $\gamma_{\mathrm{sp}} = 6$, $ \gamma_{\mathrm{mt}} = 2$, making the spurious concept labels much more separable than the main-task labels.

 In Figure \ref{fig:adjustment} we show how JSE performs on a Toy dataset where the separability of the spurious and main-task labels differs.
-When we do not adjust $\Delta$ (e.g. keep it 0), we observe that both overall and worst-group accuracy drop once the correlation between the spurious and main-task features becomes high ($\rho = 0.9$).
+If we do not adjust $\Delta$ (e.g. keep it 0), we observe that overall and worst-group accuracy drop once the correlation between the spurious and main-task features becomes high ($\rho = 0.9$).
 If we adjust $\Delta$ via our heuristic, this problem is avoided.